giabao/play-oauth/README.md

 ### Models

-Apart `OauthResourceOwner`, the framework provides a base implementation for all of these models.
+Except for `OauthResourceOwner`, the framework provides a base implementation for all of these models.
 You can use it as an example.
 Here is what you need to provide:

 #### `OauthResourceOwner`